-- (i) Explain the applicability of new Cost Accounting Records Rules, 2011.
+- (i) Explain the applicability of Companies (Cost Records and Audit) Rules, 2014.

-- (ii) Draft the Performa of Cost Audit Report.
+- (ii) Whether cost auditor of the company has to directly submit his Cost Audit Report to the Central Government?

 - (iii) Explain the following- (Any two)

 - (a) Audit and Ethics

 - (b) Responsibility for the Cost Statements

 - (c) Type of Audit Risk